-He said the legal world was facing unprecedented changes, challenges, with extensive government cuts to legal funding but that both 1 Stanley Place and Nicholas Street Chambers were determined to continue to provide solicitors and clients with a first class-class service and to maintain the excellence in standards which has enabled both sets of chambers, to go from strength to strength over the past half century.
+He said the legal world was facing unprecedented changes and challenges, with extensive Government cuts to legal funding but that both 1 Stanley Place and Nicholas Street Chambers were determined to continue to provide solicitors and clients with a first class service and to maintain the excellence in standards which has enabled both sets of chambers to go from strength to strength over the past half century.

-In 1972 Chambers moved to Sedan House in Stanley Place, in 2006, having more than doubled in membership, and consequently outgrown Sedan House, Chambers relocated to their current Grade II listed building.
-1 Stanley Place.
+In 1972 chambers moved to Sedan House in Stanley Place in 2006, having more than doubled in membership, and consequently outgrown Sedan House, chambers relocated to their current Grade II listed building at 1 Stanley Place.

-Following a £million refurbishment project, 1 Stanley Place now offers the most up-to-date facilities and services, enabling Barristers to provide their clients with the very best representation possible.
+Following a £1m refurbishment project, 1 Stanley Place now offers the most up-to-date facilities and services, enabling barristers to provide their clients with the very best representation possible.

 Nicholas Street Chambers (formerly of King Street Chambers), also has a long and successful history of providing barrister’s services in Chester.

-Having outgrown their accommodation in King Street, the current Chambers was opened in 1998 by the eminent former Recorder of Chester, Sir Robin David QC, himself a former member of chambers.
+Having outgrown their accommodation in King Street, the current chambers was opened in 1998 by the former Recorder of Chester, Sir Robin David QC, himself a former member of chambers.

 Both Nicholas Street and 1 Stanley Place Chambers have a considerable history of producing successful Queens’s counsel and many eminent judges, including the current recorder of Chester, His Honour Judge Elgan Edwards DL, who formerly worked as a barrister at 1 Stanley Place Chambers.